Vivek-Nimmagadda/A-statistical-Analysis-of-Adelaide-Road-Network/README.md

 The analysis that was performed in the project was broken down into smaller sections as follows:
 <br /> -> Finding best possible routes with Google API
 <br /> -> Time Series Analysis
--> Visualization of routes with Power BI
+<br /> -> Visualization of routes with Power BI
--> Visualization of routes with Tableau
+<br /> -> Visualization of routes with Tableau
--> Summary Statistics by Sites and SA1 Zones in Tableau
+<br /> -> Summary Statistics by Sites and SA1 Zones in Tableau